ConPaaS-team/conpaas/docs/userguide.rst

 enough.

 .. warning::
-  the archive is stored on the manager and its contents are extracted in each agent's root file system which usually has a very limited amount of free space (usually a little more than 100 MB), so application's binaries can be included only if they are really small (a few MBs).
+  the archive is stored on the service manager instance and its contents are extracted in each agent's root file system which usually has a very limited amount of free space (usually a little more than 100 MB), so application's binaries can be included only if they are really small (a few MBs).